Skip to main menu Skip to content Skip to footer

 How is specific phobia diagnosed?

-To be diagnosed with specific phobia, a child must show extreme fear of something not normally considered dangerous.
+To be diagnosed with specific phobia, a child must show extreme fear of something that is out of proportion to the actual danger.
 Avoiding the thing they fear must cause problems with daily life.
 The fear or anxiety must happen nearly every time the child comes into contact with the thing they fear, but the amount of fear can they show can vary.

 Specific phobias usually fall into one of five categories: